JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

 <img src="https://img.shields.io/badge/CyberChef-2B5D8C?style=flat-square" alt="CyberChef"/>
 </p>

-> **Reading this:** the Executive Summary and Findings cover the outcome.
-The Investigation walks the evidence in the order it was found.
-Underlying mechanics are in the Technical Drill-Down at the end.
+> **Scope note:** The architecture diagram represents only the identities, application registrations, credentials, permissions, OAuth relationships, and redirect infrastructure relevant to this investigation.
+Other identities and resources in the shared tenant are intentionally omitted.

 ---